Aziz94tg/holbertonschool-web_back_end/pegination/README.md

-This is the pegination project
+This is the pagination project